-Vehicle dismantlers and recyclers can generate large quantities of hazardous waste when they process end-of-life vehicles.
+Vehicle dismantlers and recyclers can generate large quantities of waste when they process end-of-life vehicles.
 This waste needs to be properly managed.

-The Vehicle Dismantling and Recycling Industry Environmental Planning Regulation (VDRIEP) is an industry-driven initiative that requires individual operators or industry associations (acting on behalf of their members) to develop environmental management plans that demonstrate how they will comply with existing environmental protection standards under the Environmental Management Act (EMA) and its accompanying regulations.
+The Vehicle Dismantling and Recycling Industry Environmental Planning Regulation (VDRIEP) is an industry-driven initiative that requires individual operators or industry associations (acting on behalf of their members) to develop environmental management plans that demonstrate how they will comply with environmental protection standards under the Environmental Management Act (EMA) and its accompanying regulations.
 It also imposes a system of monitoring and reporting to ensure operations are carefully managed.

-Dismantling & Recycling a Vehicle
+Vehicle Dismantling & Recycling Facility Registration

 A person who operates or plans to operate a facility that dismantles more than five wet vehicles in a calendar year is required to register their operation with the B.C. government.
 A wet vehicle means a motor vehicle that is no longer used for transportation purposes, and has not been reduced to a steel hulk, or to a steel hulk with only the plastic fabric or foam components still attached.